 Patients may experience imperfections in their final appearance that include dimpling, wrinkling and waviness of the skin.
 The skin in treated areas may sag if it lacks elasticity, especially in older patients.
 Additional surgery to correct these problems may be recommended in some cases.

-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for liposuction in 2013 was $2,866.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for Liposuction in 2020 was $3,637.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.

 Be prepared to discuss your medical history, including any vitamins and medications, both prescription and non-prescription, that you take.
 The doctor will also ask about existing health conditions and allergies.